fastlane/fastlane/CORE_CONTRIBUTOR.md

 ## As core contributors, we:
-- Review and merge pull requests
+- Review pull requests
+- Merge pull requests we review, except for PRs where the author has commit access.
+Commit access is noted in Github with the `Member` tag
 - Respond to issues and help others
 - Own regressions caused by our own contributions and PR approvals
 - Maintain consistent coding standards